NVIDIA-Merlin/HugeCTR/docs/hugectr_user_guide.md

-HUGECTR 2.0 USER GUIDE
+HUGECTR 2.1 USER GUIDE
 ===================================
 ## Introduction
 HugeCTR is a high-efficiency GPU framework designed for Click-Through-Rate (CTR) estimation training, which targets both high performance and easy usage.
 Following sections list the performance comparison, supported features and usage information.

-HugeCTR version 2.0 is a major update, which aims to provide a reference design for framework designers and users who has requirements on high performance CTR training.
+HugeCTR version 2.1 is a major update, which aims to provide a reference design for framework designers and users who has requirements on high performance CTR training.

-Highlighted features in version 2.0:
+Highlighted features of HugeCTR
 * GPU Hashtable and dynamic insertion
 * Multi-node training and very large embedding support
 * Mixed-precision training
+* Training data error check

 ## Architecture and Supported Networks
 To enable large embedding training, the embedding table in HugeCTR is model parallel and distributed across all the GPUs in a homogeneous cluster, which consists of multiple nodes and multiple GPUs.
 Meanwhile, the dense model is data parallel, which has one copy in each GPU (see Fig.1).

-HugeCTR supports Embedding + MLP like Networks (see Fig. 2), in which Embedding has a three-stage workflow: table lookup, reducing the weights within a slot, concat the weights from different slots (see Fig.3).
+HugeCTR supports Embedding + MLP like Networks e.g. WDL, DCN, DeepFM, in which Embedding has a three-stage workflow: table lookup, reducing the weights within a slot, concat the weights from different slots (see Fig.3).
 Operations and layers supported in HugeCTR are listed as follows:
 * Multi-slot embedding: Sum / Mean
 * Layers: Concat /  Fully Connected / Relu / BatchNorm / elu
 * Optimizer: Adam/ Momentum SGD/ Nesterov